 It takes most people anywhere from a few hours to weeks or months to complete the disability application process.

-Applying for disability benefits is often complex and time-consuming.
-And with certain medical conditions or impairments, waiting that long for SSD payments means skipping doctor visits (or worse).
+Applying for disability benefits is often complex and takes a lot of time.
+And with certain medical conditions, waiting that long for disability benefits means missing doctor visits (or worse).
 High medical bills or unpaid living expenses add stress that can make your health problems worse.
-So, expect to wait at least 3-5 months for the SSA to review your disability application before hearing a decision on your claim.
+So, expect to wait at least 3-5 months for the SSA to review your disability application before hearing a decision.

 5 Ways to Speed Up the Social Security Disability Application Process